Currynomics/docs/docs/asset/treasury/management.md

 # Treasury management
-The treasury acts as a buffer between Redcurry sales (minting) and investment of the proceeds into real estate, and is also used in case buybacks are required.
-All cash (both Euro and stablecoins) in the Holding treasury is considered part of the NAV, as it is prescribed to be used solely for real estate investments and buy-back of Redcurry tokens (REDC).
+The treasury acts as a buffer between Redcurry sales (minting) and investment of the minting proceeds into real estate, and is also used in case buybacks of Redcurry tokens are intended.
+All cash in the treasury is cash owned by the Redcurry Holding and thus by default part of the NAV.

-It is foreseen that the Holding then invests the majority of the cash, with some kept in treasury as a stability mechanism, into high-quality commercial real estate.
-The activity of investing in Commercial Real Estate (CRE) is done to generate rental income and aims to achieve a continuously growing net asset value with a focus on minimal volatility.
+Typically, the Redcurry Holding will sell (mint) new tokens, when it has opportunities to invest into new high-quality commercial real estate.
+It will however not mint tokens only because there is demand for new tokens.
+Rather, Redcurry Holding will aim at keeping the treasury in balance, which means that the cash position of the treasury does not exceed certain thresholds.
+This is making the Redcurry token non-inflationary.

-The treasury is considered, together with the real-estate portfolio, as part of the total assets under management (AUM) and is calculated into the net asset value (NAV) of the holding.
-Consisting of Euros, it is intended to be invested into real estate directly or through indirect investments like RE funds.
+The aim is to keep 10% of the total NAV in cash in the treasury.
+In the initial growth period of Redcurry, when the assets under management are below 100 Mill EUR, the treasury might at some point of time also hold more than 10%, but in the long-run the 10% threshold will be aimed at.

-The treasury size is capped at 10% of the total NAV until the AUM grows over 10M Euro.
-After this, the treasury size is recalibrated by the Holding company as necessary for the optimal token peg to NAV.
-The treasury size is mostly affected by the demand for the token and its volatility.
-When the treasury size reaches the threshold, no more Redcurry tokens will be sold and thus minted.
-A large part of the treasury management will be to ensure such a situation rarely happens as the goal is to keep an even balance of the treasury - not too high, not too low.
+The treasury will mint and sell new tokens whenever the cash position in the treasury falls significantly below 10% of NAV, typically because cash from the treasury was spent for a real estate investment.
+In case of a planned large investment, minting of tokens might occur even when the treasury has 10% of NAV in cash.

-If treasury cash runs low from buying real estate, then a pipelined real estate investment opportunity is executed.
-This means that a new token generation event is organised by Redcurry including minting and sales of REDC.
-The consecutive cash received is then invested into real estate.
-That which is not immediately invested, will remain in the treasury and be considered as part of the NAV.
+The treasury will buy and burn tokens using its cash holding position whenever an oversupply of Redcurry tokens occurs.
+In case of a long-term oversupply of Redcurry tokens (measured in weeks or months), Redcurry Holding will decide to sell a property or investment to refill the treasury cash position and then potentially buy and burn even more tokens.
-The Treasury will be managed by the Holding company in one or many international bank accounts.
-All treasury activities including the accounts and SPVs are audited by independent external auditing firms while the everyday activity is overseen by the Currinomics Foundation.
+Both, minting and selling of new tokens or buying and burning of tokens, can always occur only at the current NAV per token price level.
+Therefore, at no point of time the sale or purchase of tokens by the treasury will influence the NAV and therefore no dilution of Redcurry token holders can occur.

 [Next: Net Asset Value](/asset/treasury/nav.md)